Siterack/siterack-docs/docs/features.md

 ```

-While this ensures that your site is alive and running, Siterack takes it a step further and tries to determine what kinds of errors are causing downtime.
+While this ensures that your site is alive and running, SiteRack takes it a step further and tries to determine what kinds of errors are causing downtime.

-When downtime ocures, Siterack continues to monitor the sites's status and sends an alert via either email or Slack.
+When downtime ocures, SiteRack continues to monitor the sites's status and sends an alert via either email or Slack.

 #### Slack alert example: